HCMID/HCMID.github.io/projects/index.md

 ## Chants annotated with neumes

 New project in F'16!
-More info to come from Ying Hong, Michael Shun, Julia Spiegel, and Allyn Waller.
+More info to come from  Michael Shun, Julia Spiegel, and Allyn Waller.

 ## Homer Multitext project